Nest Thermostat Troubleshooting (Easier Than You Think)

 Nest Thermostat Troubleshooting: 5 Common Problems Solved

-According to a report from a verified source more than 30 million Thermostats have been sold in the USA.
+According to a report from a verified source, more than 30 million Thermostats have been sold in the USA.

-While the NYT survey declares that the Nest thermostat is the best product and most of the users have this smart device in their homes.
+The NYT survey declares that the Nest thermostat is the best product and most of the users have this smart device in their homes.

 1. Nest Thermostat Blowing Hot on Cool Temperature Settings